Asian Century: Culture

-Culturally, the Asian century is symbolised by Indian genre films (Bollywood, Parallel Cinema), Hong Kong genre films (martial arts films, Hong Kong action cinema), Japanese animation, and the Korean Wave.
+Culturally, the Asian century is symbolised by Indian genre films (Bollywood, Parallel Cinema), Hong Kong genre films (martial arts films, Hong Kong action cinema), Japanese popular culture, and the Korean Wave.
 The awareness of Asian cultures may be a part of a much more culturally aware world, as proposed in the Clash of Civilizations thesis.
 Equally, the affirmation of Asian cultures affects the identity politics of Asians in Asia and outside in the Asian diasporas.

 The Gross National Cool of Japan is soaring; Japanese cultural products, including TV shows, are undoubtedly "in" among American audiences and have been for years.
-About 2.3 million people studied the language worldwide in 2003: 900,000 South Koreans, 389,000 Chinese, 381,000 Australians, and 140,000 Americans study Japanese in lower and higher educational institutions.
+The worldwide spread of Japanese pop culture, particularly, Anime, Manga and Video games has led to Japan being dubbed a Cultural Superpower alongside countries such as the United States and Italy.
+About 2.3 million people studied the Japanese language worldwide in 2003: 900,000 South Koreans, 389,000 Chinese, 381,000 Australians, and 140,000 Americans study Japanese in lower and higher educational institutions.

 Feng shui books topped the nonfiction best-seller lists and feng shui schools have multiplied.
 Major banks and multinational corporations employ feng shui consultants to advise them on the organisation of their offices.
 There has been a readiness to supplement Eastern forms of medicine, therapy, and massage and reject traditional Western medicine in favor of techniques, such as acupressure and acupuncture.
 Practices such as moxibustion and shiatsu enjoy enormous popularity in the West.
 So do virtually all the Eastern martial arts, such as kung fu, judo, karate, aikido, taekwondo, kendo, jujitsu, tai chi, qigong, ba gua, and xing yi, with their many associated schools and subforms.